tim-devereux/TreeAIBox/README.md

 ## TreeAIBox CloudCompare Plugin

-A PyQt6-based CloudCompare plugin providing a unified web-style GUI for a suite of LiDAR processing modules targeting forest and tree analysis.
+A CloudCompare Python plugin providing a unified web-style GUI for a suite of LiDAR processing modules targeting forest and tree analysis.

 ### 📖 Overview